 I had taken pictures of the disaster but can’t seem to find them but what I do have is a glimpse of it in my recent “real life home tour” video which I linked to below.
 Just drag the slider to the 6:29 mark to see the bathroom mess.

-My Budget Bathroom Remodel
+My Blush Bathroom Remodel

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.